Algaaciq Native Village

 The Algaaciq Native Village (St. Mary's) is a federally recognized Alaska Native village in St. Mary's in southwest Alaska.
 They are Yup'ik people with a population of about 500.

 Algaaciq is part of the Yukon-Kuskokwim Delta region, and their ANCSA Alaska Native Regional Corporation is the Calista Corporation.

 Government

 Algaaciq elects a president and tribal council.
 Their current president is Flora Pauken.
 They maintain their own tribal court.

 Location

 The village is located where the Andreafsky and Yukon Rivers meet.
+St. Mary's is also the headquarters of the Yupiit of Andreafski, another federally recognized Alaska Native tribe of Yup'ik people.

 Demographics

 In 2010, an individual per capita income was $15,688.
 A medium household earned $38,000.
 About 25.7 percent of the adults in village were unemployed.
 Subsistence hunting and gathering is still economically vital to the community.